Eirsteir/Coffe-With-Me/README.md

 - Saga Pattern
 - Event-driven
 - Spring
-- React.js
+- MySQL

 The application consists of the following components:
-- Client: Frontend
+- Discovery Server
-- Discovery Server:
+- API Gateway
-- API Gateway:
+- Auth Service
-- Auth Service:
+- Social Service
-- Social Service:
+- Notification Service
-- Notification Service:
+- Documentation Service: API documentation

 ## Running the application
 To run the application, run eureka server and gateway first, then the three services.